 - create cost-effective shipping strategies that benefit you and your customers

 - Be transparent about your shipping costs and delivery times

 There are many variables to consider with shipping, including the hidden costs.
-If you’re handling fulfillment completely in-house, then here are some ways to help reduce the cost of shipping.
+If you’re handling fulfillment entirely in-house, then here are some ways to help reduce the cost of shipping.

 1. Set Up Shipping Zones

 It’s no secret that shipping fees increase when shipping to destinations that are far away from your home base.
-With shipping zones, you can create geographical areas that carriers easily ship to within the United States.
-Zones are created based on the distance a shipment would have to travel from a certain location, labeled Zone 1 through Zone 8.
+With shipping zones, you can create geographical areas that carriers quickly ship to within the United States.
+Zones are made based on the distance a shipment would have to travel from a particular location, labeled Zone 1 through Zone 8.

-If a zone is a higher cost, it’s likely because the distance is far away and will cost you, as well as slow down your delivery.
-That’s why it’s important to identify where shipping to higher zones will cost you more, then develop a plan to partner with companies that have multiple fulfillment centers to cut down shipping costs to these higher zones.
+If a zone is a higher cost, it’s likely because the distance is far away and will cost you and slow down your delivery.
+That’s why it’s crucial to identify where shipping to higher zones will cost you more, then develop a plan to partner with companies with multiple fulfillment centers to cut shipping costs to these higher zones.

 2. Discounted Supplies

 Many shipping companies like UPS, FedEx, and USPS offer boxes and envelopes for free to small businesses or at a discounted rate depending on the packaging supplies.
 In addition, you should be purchasing all packing supplies like bubble wrap or air-fill in bulk to cut down on costs.

 Having your packing supplies helps you reduce your average per-shipment cost over a more extended period, but investing in bulk, discounted supplies does have an upfront cost.